A guide to what we can share with the public about firms, people and markets, and what we can’t.

 What we can share

-We can share information we have received under Section 348 of the Financial Services and Markets Act 2000 (FSMA) when:
+We can release information we’ve received under section 348 of the Financial Services and Markets Act 2000 (FSMA) when:

-- we have the consent of the relevant ‘person’, company or partnership the information is about, and/or
+- we have the consent of the person, company or partnership the information is about, and

-- we have the consent of the relevant person, company or partnership who gave it to us
+- we have the consent of the person, company or partnership who gave it to us

-- We publish information about the number of complaints firms have received so that firms can compare their performance against their peers and consumers have an additional source of information about the firms we regulate – see our complaints data for more details.
+- We publish information about the number of complaints firms have received.
+This is so that firms can compare their performance with their peers’ and consumers have another source of information about the firms we regulate – see our complaints data for more details.

-- We now publish detailed information of the volumes of ‘approved person’ applications for controlled functions that we have received and made a decision on.
+- We publish detailed information of the volumes of ‘approved person’ applications for controlled functions that we’ve received and made a decision on.

-- We publish details of ‘thematic review’ work we have carried out to assess a current or emerging risk relating to an issue or product across a number of firms within a sector or market.
-It can be focused on both discovering what is going on and on how we suggest the issue is tackled.
-We also refer to this as ‘issues and products’ work or ‘cross-firm’ work.
-We base this on information we have received under section 348.
+- We publish details of thematic reviews we’ve carried out to assess a current or emerging risk relating to an issue or product across firms within a sector or market.
+It can be focused on both discovering what’s going on and on how we suggest the issue is tackled.
+We also refer to this as issues and products work or cross-firm work.
+We base this on information we’ve received under section 348.

-- When we take formal enforcement action, we publish a ‘Decision’ or ‘Final’ Notice and press statement on our website, explaining what action we have taken and why.
+- When we take formal enforcement action, we publish a Decision or Final Notice and press statement on our website, explaining what action we’ve taken and why.

 What we can’t share – and why

-FSMA states we can’t share ‘confidential information’ with the public.
-So we can’t always provide information, even when requested under the Freedom of Information Act (FoIA) 2000.
+FSMA states we can’t share confidential information with the public.
+So we can’t always provide information, even when requested under the Freedom of Information Act (FOIA).

-This is because having a clear confidentiality restriction encourages the free-flow of information.
+This is because having a clear confidentiality restriction encourages the free flow of information to us.
 If there was uncertainty about information becoming public, our sources could be less willing to give it to us.
 And information is at the centre of how we regulate.

-Also, under UK law, a public body like the FCA has to treat information as confidential.
+Also, under UK law, a public body such as the FCA must treat information as confidential.
 We can only disclose it if there are good public-interest reasons to do so.
-We must ‘respect’ the ‘private life’ of the persons we deal with.
-For further information about the ‘public interest’ test please see the Information Commissioner’s Office guidance.
+We must respect the private life of the people we deal with.
+For more information about the public interest test please see the Information Commissioner’s Office (ICO) guidance.

-Not all of the information we hold is covered by section 348 FSMA.
-This is because we also hold information we have created rather than just received, such as:
+Not all the information we hold is covered by section 348 of FSMA.
+This is because we also hold information we’ve created rather than just received, such as: